 - Evaluations are delivered on-line through Qualtrics surveys comprised of radio-button questions and free response text. - Students will receive an email directly from Qualtrics which allows tracking of completion of the survey INDEPENDENT from survey responses. - Survey responses are both anonymous and confidential.
 Comments and ratings are shared in aggregate with course directors and the curriculum committee on a need to know basis.
 No responses are associated with student identity. - Evaluations are made available by Friday prior to the last full week of a course and must be completed within 10 days.
-(Automatic reminders will come from Qualtrics only to those who have not submitted the survey.) - Failure to complete the survey will be considered Unsatisfactory Professionalism and will result in a grade of IR or Fail (see table above).
+(Automatic reminders (up to 2) will come from Qualtrics only to those who have not submitted the survey.) - Failure to complete the survey will be considered Unsatisfactory Professionalism and will result in a grade of IR or Fail (see table above). - Students are responsible to assure that their submission has been recorded.
+Successful submission generates the message below: